weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/generate-local-manifests.md

 * profiles-installation.yaml - contains information about the profile -- mainly used by pctl

 What is `kustomization.yaml`?
 This is to prevent flux installing whatever there is in the `helm-chart` folder.
-The `helm-chart` folder can contain local resources such as, helm chart definition, READMEs and non-kubernetes objects.
-If flux would try installing those, it would fail.
+The `helm-chart` folder can contain local resources such as helm chart definitions, READMEs and non-kubernetes objects.
+If flux were to try to install those, it would fail.

 `kustomization.yaml` contains a single resource line: